sham00n/buster/README.md

 ## Description

-Buster is a simple OSINT tool used to generate and verify emails,enter the information you have about a person and it will do the rest.
+Buster is a simple OSINT tool used to generate and verify emails,enter the information you have on a person and it will do the rest.

 -----